marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 14. Select the **Ubuntu logo bottom left** and select **Settings -> Network** to open the network settings

-- Here we are going to manually set the IPv4 address to match the network diagram and this will become Splunk's address as well
+- Here we are going to manually set the IPv4 address to match the network diagram, and this will become Splunk's address as well

 ![HTH Splunk Setup 15](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/3b610dc7-cf4d-49db-9f3e-be687b15e325)